Aneerban1411/FaceMaskDetection/README.md

 # FaceMaskDetection
-Real time face mask detection using openCV
+Real time face mask detection using openCV <br>
 ## Data
 Dataset of images is available as kaggle on: https://www.kaggle.com/aneerbanchakraborty/face-mask-detection-data